Former Binance CEO CZ sentenced to four months

 “I failed here,” Zhao said before US District Judge Richard A Jones issued the sentence.
 “I deeply regret my failure, and I am sorry.”

-“I believe the first step of taking responsibility is to fully recognize the mistakes.
-Here I failed to implement an adequate anti-money laundering program … I realize now the seriousness of that mistake”, he said.
+“I believe the first step of taking responsibility is to fully recognise the mistakes.
+Here I failed to implement an adequate anti-money-laundering program … I realise now the seriousness of that mistake”, he said.

 Prosecutors had told the judge a tough sentence would send a clear signal to other would-be criminals.